metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `format` (String) The expected input format.* 'quantity' - parses the input as a K8s ['resource.Quantity'](https://pkg.go.dev/k8s.io/apimachinery/pkg/api/resource#Quantity).Only used during 'string -> float64' conversions.* 'json' - parses the input as a JSON string.Only used during 'string -> object' or 'string -> list' conversions.If this property is null, the default conversion is applied.
+- `format` (String) The expected input format. * 'quantity' - parses the input as a K8s ['resource.Quantity'](https://pkg.go.dev/k8s.io/apimachinery/pkg/api/resource#Quantity).
+Only used during 'string -> float64' conversions. * 'json' - parses the input as a JSON string.
+Only used during 'string -> object' or 'string -> list' conversions.
+If this property is null, the default conversion is applied.

 <a id="nestedatt--spec--environment--patches--transforms--match"></a>